TThis article, is Sous Vide Cooking Safe?, was last updated August 2018.

-Food doesn't need to be fully pasteurized in order to be considered safe.
+For most people, food doesn't need to be fully pasteurized in order to be considered safe.
 We eat raw and raw-ish food all the time (medium rare steak, for example).
 However, some people need to be careful about consuming raw-ish food.
-If you're concerned about eating raw or undercooked food (pregnant women and immune-compromised persons have to be careful, for example), you should avoid sous vide food, or make sure it's been cooked either above 140F or long enough to be pasteurized.
+If you're concerned about eating raw or undercooked food (pregnant women and immune-compromised persons have to be careful, for example), you should make sure sous vide food has been cooked either above 140F or long enough to be fully pasteurized.

 How long does it take to pasteurize (or at least to make food completely safe to eat)?
 It varies.
 For most cuts of meat, at temps below 140F, it's a minimum of 30 minutes.
 Note that this time means the entire cut of meat must be at the set temp, so the 30 minutes should be added to the come-up-to-temperature time.
 How long is this?
 At least 30 minutes from the time you immerse the meat, and maybe longer depending on how thick the cut is. how cold when you put it in, etc.

 - Store food at temperatures below 39F